 Pro Tip: Sofitel offers complimentary laundry services daily for all guests.
 Absolutely take advantage of this during your first few days of mud baths and river safaris to get your soaked and muddy clothes cleaned up and ready to use during the rest of your trip.

-What to Do: Take a trip to the island where Tom Hanks filmed Castaway
+Do: Take a trip to the island where Tom Hanks filmed Castaway.

 Staying at Sofitel comes with other perks too, as the resort has a good relationship with the people of Yanuya, who are the owners of Monuriki island.
 This is a very well known island in Fiji because it’s where Tom Hanks filmed Castaway, though there’s no sign of Wilson these days.
 In Fiji, most of the native land is still owned by the people themselves, and for a private island like this, special permission has to be granted for guests to visit.
 If you set up a trip through the property, they can include meals on the boat, jet skis and snorkeling gear and plenty of libations to make an uninhabited area more hospitable.
 Most of these boat trips involve travel on the way there and back, so plan to spend most of the day out in the sun for a sailing excursion.

 Pro Tip: Sea sickness is real, especially once alcohol is involved.
 If you’re prone to nausea or motion sickness, take Dramamine preventively, several hours before getting on the boat.
 This will help immensely!
 Some people even recommend taking it as early as the night before, but an hour or so out always worked for me.